 Linh Coc Pier

 Linh Coc jetty is just 300 meters from Tam Coc Garden.
-From here, guests can embark on a 2-hour boat tour past rice fields, reeds and limestone peaks to the cave of the Buddha, whose name is attributed to the large stone of the lying Buddha found inside the cave.
+From here, guests can embark on an 90 minutes boat tour past rice fields, reeds and limestone peaks to the cave of the Buddha, whose name is attributed to the large stone of the lying Buddha found inside the cave.
 A lovely trip that is not to be missed.